 - How long you need to bake the bread depends on your oven.
 When I started making this recipe, I used an old oven and baked it for 45 minutes.
 I have since moved, and it only takes 30 minutes in my new oven.
 Oven temperatures vary, so start checking after 30 minutes.

 - A few readers wrote to me over the years saying that their bread came out with a green tint.
-This is a reaction between almond flour and baking soda.
-It never happened to me, but to prevent it from happening, replace the baking soda with 2 teaspoons of aluminum-free baking powder and omit the vinegar.
+This is a harmless reaction between almond flour and baking soda.
+To prevent it from happening, replace the baking soda with 2 teaspoons of aluminum-free baking powder and omit the vinegar.

 - Once completely cool, you can place the bread in an airtight container or in a large resealable bag and store it in the fridge for up to five days.
 It also freezes well.
 I slice it, wrap each slice individually in plastic wrap, then put all the slices in a freezer bag.
 When ready to eat, I briefly heat a slice in the microwave or toast it.